Oak Hill College

 We often throw around the phrase ‘God is sovereign’ without taking the time to stop and think what it really means.
 Is God some sort of puppeteer, controlling us like children play with toys?
 Does he make mistakes?
 Is his sovereign rule over all things even fair?

-Over four sessions, Chris Stead leads us in exploring how a robust view of God, as the transcendent Creator and loving Father of those in Christ, helps nuance and strengthen the way we view his unfailing and unflappable involvement in the circumstances of our lives.
+Over two sessions, Chris Stead leads us in exploring how a robust view of God, as the transcendent Creator and loving Father of those in Christ, helps nuance and strengthen the way we view his unfailing and unflappable involvement in the circumstances of our lives.
 We’ll consider together how the sovereignty of God speaks to salvation, our suffering, and our service in the church.